Home > Blogs

 This is what's wrong with Sidewinders, it's the electrical flaw we talk about with the result that the second coil doesn't contribute to output, it's sole function is to cancel hum, but it does contribute Parasitic Coil Capacitance and it equalizes the output signal and robs the pickup of high frequency presence and those are bad things if it's tone and feel you want.
 Consequently an inordinate number or coil turns is required to attain acceptable output level.
 As with Stacks, coils with very fine wire and lot of turns are necessary to magnify the string signal to an acceptable level.
 The big trouble with doing that is the massive amount of Parasitic Coil Capacitance in all of those coil turns which impact on transparency and dynamic response and that's the reason Stacks and Sidewinders have a dry sound as distinct to a lush, juicy sound of a genuine single coil such as the Kinman P-90 Hx.
 There is no solution to the Sidewinder flaw, it's just the Laws of Electrical Physics having their way with inventions created by those who know nothing about Electrical Engineering.

 Mojo Tone's Quiet Coil is a Sidewinder wound with 42g wire and weak Alnico magnets, it produces very weak output level compared side-by-side to a real P-90.
 Fralin noiseless P-90 is also a Sidewinder and both have about 14 parts.
 Fralins coils are crammed with excessive turns of fine, high resistance wire (18k Ohms), the result is excessive coil capacitance which destroys dynamics and the lush feel of a genuine single-coil P-90.
 It should be remembered there are all kinds of trickery than can be used to hide the sonic negatives of Sidewinders in YouTube demos.
-Kinman will NEVER resort to trickery and we don't need to, our P-90 Hx is an honest to goodness pickup designed the right way with a singular main coil and a dedicated hum sensor and there is no conflict beween them.
+Kinman will NEVER resort to trickery and we don't need to, our P-90 Hx is an honest to goodness pickup designed the right way with a singular main coil and a dedicated hum sensor and there is no conflict between them.

 Fralin Sidewinder mis-represented as a P-90, should be called a Soapbar